ICS 21 / CSE 21: Introduction to Computer Science I

 Asking questions of course staff

-You can most easily get course questions answered by coming to the lecture, the lab section, or office hours and asking them.
+You can most easily get course questions answered by coming to the lecture, the ICS 21 Help Center, or office hours and asking them.
 I am happy to help you in person when I'm available.
-You can also ask questions by sending email to me or the TA (or both); we check our email frequently throughout the day, so you can usually get an answer to course-related questions within a few hours (and often much more quickly).
+You can also ask questions by sending email to me or your TA (or both); we check our email frequently throughout the day, so you can usually get an answer to course-related questions within a few hours (and often much more quickly).
 If the questions require a complex or lengthy response, we may ask you to see one of us in person.
 As projects approach their due date, particularly on days when projects are due, we begin to receive quite a bit of email all at once, so we may not be able to respond to all messages before the project is due.
 We aren't ignoring you on purpose, but unfortunately it's not always possible for the relatively small course staff to answer questions from a large number of students at once.

 Accommodations for disabilities